 Which means that you now have to pay filing fees in both states, pay for a Registered Agent in the foreign state, pay annual fees in both states, and deal with the headaches of unnecessarily managing 2 LLCs.

-In summary, it is best to form your LLC in the state where you are buying property.
+In summary, it is best to form your LLC in the state where you are buying property since that is the state where your LLC is transacting business.